 Predestination and Free Will

 One of the major controversies among Christians is the extent of predestination and free will.
 We believe the Bible affirms both.
-Because the Bible teaches both free will and predestination, you will find CFBU speakers, volunteers and Board members on both sides of this discussion.
+You will find CFBU speakers, volunteers and Board members on both sides of this discussion.
 As such, we expect all those affiliated with CFBU to act with gentleness and humility when discussing this issue.

 All humans are created in the image of God, which forms the foundation for human dignity, value, and worth.
 CFBU maintains a stand that there is one human race with many ethnicities.
 The Bible does not categorize humans according to the modern construct of race.

 CFBU is committed to the equality of all humans.
 We understand that individuals of all ethnicities are capable of engaging in demeaning behavior toward others.
 Christians should defend members of all ethnicities against race-based mistreatment, including black to white, white to black, black to brown, etc.